clnsmth/smartReservoir-EDI/README.md

 ### [edi_275](https://github.com/clnsmth/smartReservoir-EDI/tree/master/edi_275)

 Directory of files demonstrating automated upload of SR data products to the EDI Data Repository.
-This workflow is implemented on Ubuntu Server 18.04.
+This workflow is implemented in R on Ubuntu Server 18.04.